SkafteNicki/dtu_mlops/s4_debugging_and_logging/logging.md

 When most people think machine learning, we think about the training phase.
 Being able to track and log experiments is an important part of understanding what is going on with your model while you are training.
 It can help you debug your model and help tweak your models to perfection.
-Without proper logging of experiments, it can be really hard to iterate on the model because you do not know what changes lead to increase or decrease in performance.
+Without proper logging of experiments, it can be really hard to iterate on the model because you do not know what changes led to increase or decrease in performance.

-The most basic logging we can do when running experiments is writing the metrics that our model is producing e.g. the loss or the accuracy to the terminal or a file for later inspection.
+The most basic logging we can do when running experiments is writing the metrics that our model is producing, e.g. the loss or the accuracy to the terminal or a file for later inspection.
 We can then also use tools such as [matplotlib](https://matplotlib.org/) for plotting the progression of our metrics over time.
-This kind of workflow may be enough when doing smaller experiments or working alone on a project, but there is no way around using a proper experiment tracker and visualizer when doing large scale experiments in collaboration with others.
+This kind of workflow may be enough when doing smaller experiments or working alone on a project, but there is no way around using a proper experiment tracker and visualizer when doing large-scale experiments in collaboration with others.
 It especially becomes important when you want to compare performance between different runs.

 There exist many tools for logging your experiments, with some of them being: